deangeckt/TT_train/README.md

 ## Tasks: (by order)
 - labeling the csv in labels/ - WIP - Dean
+- fix "read_data" function in the notebook - convert csv to binary labels
 training:
 - create Network
 	- LSTM of HW + attention